nightsprout/iom/README.md

 # Welcome to the Partners Map

 The Partners Map is an interactive, online tool that shows where organizations are working, what activities they are doing, and how to contact them for more information.
-Partners submit their data for inclusion on the map, which can then be used to identify potential partners, facilitate collaboration, establish synergistic relationships, and leverage resources.
+Collaborators submit their data for inclusion on the map, which can then be used to identify potential partners, establish synergistic relationships, and leverage resources.
 Through embeddable iFrames, the Partners Map also allows partners to easily showcase their achievements.

 This platform was a custom development done initially by Vizzuality (vizzuality.com) for Interaction (interaction.org).
 This project was forked from the original NGOAIDMAP, which can be found at https://github.com/simbiotica/iom.
 This fork was developed by Nightsprout (Nightsprout.com) to be used by the STH Coalition (STHCoalition.org) on PartnersMap.org.